dachou/dachou.github.io/about.md

 permalink: /about/
 ---

-Software architect with an engineering background focused on cloud computing and machine learning technologies, and leadership in vision, strategy, planning, and execution of development projects and business initiatives.
+I am a software engineer currently focused on cloud computing and machine learning technologies, and leadership in vision, strategy, planning, and execution of development projects and business initiatives.
+This is my personal blog site where I write about random technical topics that interest me.

-Delivered commercial software and enterprise applications using C# and .NET, Java and J2EE, JavaScript, and other languages; with projects from client-server, web applications, middleware, service-orientation, distributed systems, mobile apps, microservices, to serverless and data-driven architectures.
+Over the course of my career, I have delivered many enterprise-grade, high-scale, commercial software and enterprise applications using C# and .NET, Java and J2EE, JavaScript, Smalltalk, Python, and many other languages; with projects from client-server, web applications, middleware, service-orientation, distributed systems, mobile apps, microservices, to serverless and data-driven architectures.

-As a CTO, manager, consultant, evangelist, architect, engineer, thought leader, speaker, author, etc.; worked with startups and global enterprises to solve problems, build and lead teams, identify and create value, and deliver impact.
+I am fascinated by code, its design and usage, and the resulting software we can create with code; and particularly  interested learning from others.
+I rarely express opinions here, but when I do, they’re my personal opinions and not those of any company I work at.

 [https://www.linkedin.com/in/dachou/](https://www.linkedin.com/in/dachou/)